Gas Regulator Pressure: LPG Regulator – LPG Gas Fittings and Connections

 Gas bottle changeover valves determine from which gas bottle the gas is being taken.

-Typical BBQ gas bottle fittings include a BBQ gas hose, gas bottle and LPG gas pressure regulator (gas bottle regulator).
-Gas regulator pressure is preset for the low pressure gas required by the BBQ.
-The LPG gas pressure regulator, gas hose, and gas bottle fittings can come as an assembly, but a gas hose is also sold separately.
+Typical BBQ LPG gas fittings and connections include a BBQ gas hose, gas bottle and LPG pressure regulator (low gas regulator pressure).
+LPG gas regulator pressure is preset for the low gas regulator pressure required by the BBQ.

-The gas bottle and regulator can be for an older POL fitting or the newer LCC27 gas bottle fittings.
+The gas bottle and low pressure LPG gas regulator (LPG regulator) can be for an older POL LPG gas fittings and connections or the newer LCC27 gas bottle fittings.

-Camper valve adapters may also be required.
+Camper valve adapters may also be required for LPG gas fittings.

 LPG Gas Fittings and Connections: Gas Pigtail